edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 FastAPI
 =======

-:alt-edb-title: Building a REST API with EdgeDB and FastAPI
+:alt-edb-title: Building REST APIs with EdgeDB and FastAPI

 EdgeDB can help you quickly build REST APIs in Python without getting into the rigmarole of using ORM libraries to handle your data effectively.
 Here, we'll